 The revelation was unbelievable, as Backster concluded that plants have senses and they react to pain.
 While his theory had not convinced most scientists and Backster, himself, was unable to scientifically replicate the results of his “experiments,” he continued to assert that plants have life and can feel pain.

 Backster isn’t the only famous person who has delved into this subject.
 Prior to Backster, Sir Jagdish Chandra Bose, the Father of Modern Indian Science, conducted a comprehensive experiment to prove that plants can respond.

-His work suggests that plants’ growth and development can be influenced by music and loud noise or speech; air pollution and dark skies can depress plants; and, basically, plants are affected by pain.
+His work suggests that plants’ growth and development can be influenced by music and loud noise or speech, that air pollution and dark skies can depress plants, and, basically, plants are affected by pain.

-Today, several scientists have added to the discussion started by Sir Jagdish Chandra Bose and Grover Cleveland Backster Jr. Experiments conducted prove that plants are able to react by releasing certain chemicals if they feel endangered, and that plants can sense obstructions even before contact.
+Today, several scientists have added to the discussion started by Sir Jagdish Chandra Bose and Grover Cleveland Backster Jr. Experiments that have been conducted prove that plants are able to react by releasing certain chemicals if they feel endangered, and that plants can sense obstructions even before contact.

 Similar to human neurons that respond to pain, plants have electric signals that work to produce neurotransmitters in their system.

 Determining how animals react to pain is far simpler compared to that in plants, as it is more apparent.
 However, the complex issue to discuss is whether they have the same “experience” when it comes to pain.
 Do animals suffer emotionally while responding to pain, or is it only restricted to the physical experience?

 Humans can experience pain even without being physically hurt.
 This is related to the fear or memory of a pain caused previously, or if one has witnessed someone else’s suffering.
 Research suggests that animals too have a similar response to pain as humans.